-FROM: То: Title CHIN101 Elementary Chinese I Title CHIN101 Elementary Chinese I Description 4 ers.
+FROM: То: Title CHIN101 Elementary Chinese I Title CHIN101 Elementary Chinese I Description 4 crs.
 4 hrs.
 Basic principles of a beginner's course; designed to give the foundations of the language. - 3 crs.
 4 hrs.
-(2 hrs. recitation; 2 hours lab) Basic principles of a beginner's course; designed to give the foundations of the language Prerequisites Prerequisites Placement by Department
+(2 hrs. lecture; 2 hrs. lab) Basic principles of a beginner's course; designed to give the foundations of the language Prerequisites Prerequisites Placement by Department